 This refers to the total number of shares traded on the trading day.

-Average volume is the average number of shares traded on any trading day over a specific period of time.
+The average volume is the average number of shares traded on any trading day over a specific period of time.

 Now, let’s move on to the data that is related to the fundamentals of the underlying company.